sloniewski/programing-challenges/readme.md

 ## Programing challenges version 1.4

+Thease are small exercises / problems or algorythms that are meant to develop coding skills.
-attempt at solving following problems in javasctip,php and python
+My attempt at solving following problems in javasctip,php and python.

 0. Name Generator (+credentials)
 1. Higher/Lower Heads/Tails